Square Root Implementation

 x but not a huge deal).
 Since this range is clearly ordered, instead of simply guessing sequentially, we can guess in a similar manner to the binary search method described above.

 Let’s go back to the example of finding the square root of 8.
 We could start in the middle, which is 4.
 Since 4 is too big, we could eliminate everything greater than 4, meaning it must be something between 0 and 4 (yes, technically between 1 and 4, but again, not a big difference).
 At that point we could try the new middle, namely 2.
-Since 2 is too small, would know that it’s something larger, namely something between 2 and 4.
+Since 2 is too small, we would know that it’s something larger, namely something between 2 and 4.
 So we’d guess 3.
 But 3 is too large, so could try something between 2 and 3.
 So we’d guess 2.5, but it’s too small, so we’d move on to 2.75, and so on until we finally narrow in on (approx) 2.82842712474619.

 And wouldn’t you know, this exact approach also works for finding the generalized nth root in addition to the square root.